nlmatics/nlm-ingestor/README.md

 ```
 docker run -p 5010:5001 ghcr.io/nlmatics/nlm-ingestor:latest-<version>
 ```
-Once you have the server running, your llmsherpa url will be:
+Once you have the server running, you can use the [llmsherpa](https://github.com/nlmatics/llmsherpa) API library to get chunks and use them for your LLM projects.
+Your llmsherpa_url will be:
 "http://localhost:5010/api/parseDocument?renderFormat=all"
 - to apply OCR add &applyOcr=yes
 - to use the new indent parser which uses a different alogrithm to assign header levels, add &useNewIndentParser=yes